AlmightyMegadeth00/AntiPiracySupport/README.md

 # AntiPiracySupport

 ATTN: the second iteration of this service will be renamed to ContentGuard and moved to an organization at https://github.com/ContentGuard.
+This version will still exist although it will be depreciated.
 If you'd like to get involved just ask and we will add you to the project!

 NOTE:
 Please report new piracy markets and malware to me or any of the others involved with this project.
 Pull